-6. Simulated Annealing
+5.5 Simulated Annealing

-6.1.
-Introduction
+5.5.1 Introduction

 Branch and Bound and Exhaustive Search both suffer from a serious problem-as the number of variables increases, the number of combinations to be examined explodes.
 Clearly this is the case for Exhaustive Search, which does nothing to reduce the size of the problem.
 The same is true for Branch and Bound, although to a lesser degree, because of the pruning and approximations which are employed.
-Even if Branch and Bound reduces the search space by 99.99%, however, many problems are still too large.
-Consider, for example, a problem with 20 discrete variables which can each take on 25 values.
-The number of combinations equals,

-If we can reduce the search space by 99.99%, we still must search $910^{23}$ combinations!
 In general then, algorithms which try to search the entire combinatorial space can easily be overwhelmed by the shear size of the problem.
 In contrast, the evolutionary algorithms we study in this and the following sections do not suffer from this problem.
 These algorithms are so-named because they mimic natural processes that govern how nature evolves.
 These algorithms do not attempt to examine the entire space.
 Even so, they have been shown to provide good solutions.

-Simulated annealing copies a phenomenon in nature--the annealing of solids--to optimize a complex system.
+Simulated annealing copies a phenomenon in nature-the annealing of solids-to optimize a complex system.
 Annealing refers to heating a solid to a liquid state and then cooling it slowly so that thermal equilibrium is maintained.
 Atoms then assume a nearly globally minimum energy state.
-In 1953 Metropolis created an algorithm to simulate the annealing process.
+In 1953 Metropolis et al. [22] created an algorithm to simulate the annealing process.
 The algorithm simulates a small random displacement of an atom that results in a change in energy.
 If the change in energy is negative, the energy state of the new configuration is lower and the new configuration is accepted.
 If the change in energy is positive, the new configuration has a higher energy state; however, it may still be accepted according to the Boltzmann probability factor:

-$$P = \exp\left(\frac{-\Delta E}{k_b T}\right) = e^{\left(\frac{-\Delta E}{k_b T}\right)}$$ (4.1)
+$$P = \exp\left(\frac{-\Delta E}{k_b T}\right) = e^{\left(\frac{-\Delta E}{k_b T}\right)}$$ (5.1)

-where k_b is the Boltzmann constant and T is the current temperature.
-By examining this equation we should note two things: the probability is proportional to temperature--as the solid cools, the probability gets smaller; and inversely proportional to ΔE --as the change in energy is larger the probability of accepting the change gets smaller.
+where $k_b$ is the Boltzmann constant and T is the current temperature.
+By examining this equation we should note two things: the probability is proportional to temperature--as the solid cools, the probability gets smaller; and inversely proportional to $\Delta E$ --as the change in energy is larger the probability of accepting the change gets smaller.